Stock market crashes in India: The crash of 1865

 As per the Business Standard, India experienced its first stock market crash in 1865.
 Although the Bombay stock exchange had not yet been formed, Gujarati and Parsi traders often traded shares mutually at the junction of Rampart row and Meadows Street.
 In the preceding years, speculation about the results of the American Civil War had led to irrational increases of stocks of new Indian companies.
 Shares of the Back Bay reclamation (face value Rs.
 5,000) touched Rs.
-50,000 and those of Bank of Baroda (face value Rs.
+50,000 and those of Bank of Bombay (face value Rs.
 50000000) touched Rs.
 29,00,050.
 Money made from cotton was pumped into the stock market driving prices of stocks higher.
 Banks loaned money to speculators further fueling the bull run and wealthy merchants like Premchand Roychand dispensed advice that led to ordinary people placing their bets on shares.

 On 16 November 1864, the governor warned civil servants not to participate in the current frenzy.
 New companies were floated with new share issues publicized in the newspapers.
 Forward contracts further promoted speculative purchases.
 However, the market crashed in May 1865 when the civil war ended, causing cotton prices to fall.
 Shares of the Backbay reclamation fell by 96% to under Rs.
 2,00,000 and a number of merchants including Behramji Hormuzjee Cama went bankrupt.
 The crash not only led to a dwindling of the financial fortunes of many, it also led to a decrease of the city's population by 21% due to the closing down of many enterprises.
 On 1 July 1865, when hundreds of "time bargains" had matured (as the future contracts were then known), buyers and sellers alike defaulted leading to the burst of the bubble.
 A share of Bank of Bombay which had touched Rs 2,850 at the peak of the market slumped to just Rs 87 in the aftermath of the bust.